-- r0 input integer FIFO; always assumed empty at calls - r1 input integer FIFO; contains 1st N parameters on calls, and the result(s) on returns - fo input floating FIFO; always assumed empty at calls - input floating FIFO; contains 1st N parameters on calls and the result(s) on returns - r2 SL: not modifiable - r3 SI - r4 PC saved here by the call instruction - r5 FP (frame-pointer; software convention) - r6 HP (exception-handler pointer; software convention) - trash (used when a result, e.g. on a LOAD, is not needed; not preserved on a call).
+- r 0 input integer FIFO; always assumed empty at calls - r 1 input integer FIFO; contains 1st N parameters on calls, and the result(s) on returns - f 0 input floating FIFO; always assumed empty at calls - f1 input floating FIFO; contains 1st N parameters on calls and the result(s) on returns - r 2 SL; not modifiable - r3 SI - r 4 PC saved here by the call instruction - r 5 FP (frame-pointer; software convention) - r 6 HP (exception-handler pointer; software convention) - r31 identically zero; writes to this register have no effect. - f31 identically zero; writes to this register have no effect.

-This leaves r8-r30 and f2-f31 available for any use the compiler wants to make of them; 54 unassigned registers is LOTS.
+This leaves r8-r30 and f2-f30 available for any use the compiler wants to make of them; 52 unassigned registers is LOTS.
 Note that with this many registers, it probably makes sense to have a software convention that certain (high numbered) registers are not saved/restored across a call; this can save significant call overhead in some cases; such a convention is not defined here.